twilight-wizard/nixmentors/Lab2.5-Git/Lab2.5.md

 - Scenario 2: You want to swap the order of two commits.
   - Do another interactive rebase
   - Swap the order of the two commits in the editor that opens up.
 Save and quit.
 - Scenario 3: You need to combine multiple commits into one commit message.
 This comes up a lot in the CAT, where we need to push committed code to a testing branch in order to deploy it, and then later need to rewrite our commit messages so that they succinctly sum up the purpose of the code.
-This doesn't necessarily happen a lot in other environments, since every you make a commit it should be for one small change.
+This doesn't necessarily happen a lot in other environments, since every time you make a commit it should be for one small change.
   - Interactive rebase, going back as long as you need to encompass all the commits you want to combine.
   - The action for the commit you want to keep will either be 'pick', if you like the commit message, or 'reword' if you want to change the wording
   - The action for the commits you want to combine with the main commit will either be 'squash' or 'fixup'. 'squash' will insert the commit message into the new commit. 'fixup' will discard the message.
   - In any case, you are not losing your work.
-The work from the squashed commits will be merged into the main commit.
+The work from the squashed/fixedup commits will be merged into the main commit.
   - After you finish your rebase, run `git log -p` to see that all of your changes are now under your main commit.
 - Scenario 4: You are working on a test branch, but since you started working, the master branch has changed.
 You need to keep your branch updated.